chenlinear/chenlinear.github.io/content/posts/20240901-presupposition-of-physics-simulations.md

 math: true
 ---

 I haven't done a simulation project, but these are my presuppositions of simulation.
-Let's see how they would change over time.
+Let's see how they would change over time (haha pun intended).

 ## §1 Simulation in General